 }

-This prints one since the value in x is 1.
-This is useful when you want to take some action if you get a concrete value in particular.
+This code prints one because the value in x is 1.
+This syntax is useful when you want your code to take an action if it gets a particular concrete value.

 Matching Named Variables

-Named variables are irrefutable patterns that match any value, which we have used many times before.
-There is a complication, however, when used in match expressions.
-Because match starts a new scope, variables declared as part of a pattern inside the match expression will shadow those with the same name outside the match construct---as is the case with all variables.
+Named variables are irrefutable patterns that match any value, and we’ve used them many times in the book.
+However, there is a complication when you use named variables in match expressions.
+Because match starts a new scope, variables declared as part of a pattern inside the match expression will shadow those with the same name outside the match construct, as is the case with all variables.
 In Listing 18-11, we declare a variable named x with the value Some(5) and a variable y with the value 10.
 We then create a match expression on the value x.
-Take a look at the patterns in the match arms and println! at the end, and try to figure out what will be printed before running this code or reading further:
+Look at the patterns in the match arms and println! at the end, and try to figure out what the code will print before running this code or reading further:

-Filename: src/main.rs
+src/main.rs

 fn main() {